andriinavrotskii/laravel_nasa_api/README.md

 ====

-# Basic Symfony Backend Developer Interview
+# Basic Laravel Backend Developer Interview

 Dear candidate, please follow this readme and solve all questions.